tc-imba/canvas-auto-rubric/docs/index.md

     pip3 install -e .
     ```

+## Input Format

+All commands shares the same [Input Format](input.md).

+Currently, only `csv` files are fully supported.
+Support for `xls/xlsx` files is in beta status and is not recommended to use.

 ## Canvas Workflow

 Please **carefully** follow the steps listed in [Canvas Workflow](workflow.md) before using the `canvasautorubric` program.